 OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

-BankID with Biometrics supports CIBA for certain use cases.
+BankID with biometrics supports CIBA for certain use cases.
 Get in touch to discuss your use case and enable CIBA for your client.

 All permissions needs to be registered upfront